WASSILY KANDINSKY (1866-1944)

 Isle on Lake Attersee, 1902 (oil on canvas)

-Gustav Klimt's reputation was built on his paintings of sensual allegories and society portraits of beautiful women, all dripping with opulent ornamentation in a fusion of figuration and abstraction.
-Klimt was always a workaholic.
-His idea of a taking a peaceful holiday was to paint a different subject, in a different style, in a different place.
+Gustav Klimt is known for his paintings of sensual allegories and society portraits of beautiful women, all dripping with opulent ornamentation in a fusion of figuration and abstraction.
+He was always a workaholic and is idea of a taking a peaceful holiday was to paint a different subject, in a different style, in a different place.
 For around sixteen years (1900-1916) he visited the Salzkammergut, a picturesque region of alpine lakes, forests and mountains where he painted landscapes as a form of relaxation.
 These works were almost always square shaped as he used the same small ivory viewfinder to frame the landscape.
 Consequently the composition of these paintings was flat and patterned as he would 'crop' the image around or below the horizon, thereby negating the effect of perspective.
 This allowed him to focus on the abstract relationships of the colors, shapes, patterns and textures of the woods and the lakeside.

 The 'Isle on Lake Attersee' has many of the characteristics of Klimt's summer landscapes.
 The isle and its horizon are at the top of the picture acting like a hinge that swings your attention down to the reflective surface of the lake.
 There are few more peaceful pursuits than to sit at a lakeside and watch the glimmer of light and color on the surface of the water.
 Klimt conveys that peaceful feeling of total relaxation and contentment in the way he focuses his attention on the Impressionistic spectrum of turquoise and blue reflections that gently merge into the soft waves of yellow sunlight.